 - (a) A suspension temporarily invalidates the subject certification until such time as the defect has been remedied.
-Any certification shall be suspended by the Board if the holder wrongfully obtained the certificate through misrepresentation, neglect or mistake. - (b) The Board shall suspend a peace officer's certification if the peace officer fails to comply with the training requirements § 24-31-315, C.R.S.
-The POST Director shall reinstate a peace officer's certification that was suspended pursuant to this paragraph (a) upon completion of the training requirements in § 24-31-315, C.R.S.
-The reinstatement will be effective immediately. - (c) A revocation permanently invalidates the subject certification.
-Any certification shall be revoked by the Board if the holder: - (I) Has been convicted of a felony or any misdemeanor as referenced in § 24-31-305(1.5), C.R.S. in any jurisdiction; or - (II) Wrongfully obtained certification through fraud or misrepresentation; or - (III) Has not met any other requirements imposed by the Board.
+Any certification shall be suspended by the Board if the holder wrongfully obtained the certificate through misrepresentation, neglect, mistake or otherwise failed to meet the certification requirements established by the Board. - (b) The Board shall suspend a peace officer's certification if the peace officer fails to comply with the training requirements.
+The POST Director shall reinstate a peace officer's certification that was suspended pursuant to this paragraph (a) upon completion of the training requirements.
+The reinstatement will be effective immediately. - (c) Failure to comply with POST training requirements may result in certification revocation by the POST Board if a peace officer fails to satisfactorily complete the training required, and fails to remedy such failure by satisfactorily completing the training within 30 calendar days of receiving notification of failure from the POST Board." - (d) A revocation permanently invalidates the subject certification.
+Any certification shall be revoked by the Board if the holder has a disqualifying incident.